yhoang001/cs4660-fall-2017/notes/project.md

 as the class final project.

-Tron battle is a snake-like game where you have to navigate your programming agent to move on the 30x20 grid and trap your opponents!
+Tron battle is a snake-like game where you have to navigate your programming agent to move on the 30×20 grid and trap your opponents.

 The goal of the game is to survive as long as possible.
 To do so, you may need to make decision on where to move in order to not trap yourself while trapping